The Lending and Secured Finance Review: United Kingdom - England & Wales

 Outlook and conclusions

-In terms of legal and regulatory risks, the transition from LIBOR to risk-free rates will be the main area of focus for most market participants.
-It involves considerable changes to lending operations, pricing models and documentation and will be a topic that all lenders and those borrowers who have not done so already, will need to get to grips with as the year progresses
+In terms of legal and regulatory issues, the transition from LIBOR to risk-free rates will be the main area of focus for most market participants.
+It involves considerable changes to lending operations, pricing models and documentation and will be a topic to be addressed in almost all loan transactions in 2021.

 1 Azadeh Nassiri is a partner, Kathrine Meloni is a special adviser and Rhiannon Singleton is a professional support lawyer at Slaughter and May.

 2 The definitions of 'connected' and 'associated' are extremely broad, potentially extending much further than the corporate group.

 3 An equitable mortgage arises either where the necessary requirements for a legal mortgage have not been met or where there is an agreement to create a legal mortgage.
 In practice, the distinction between legal and equitable mortgages, which is of relevance when determining priority rights, is reasonably straightforward to establish.